tomppatomppa/VegetableBattle-fullstack/README.md

 User can choose two different vegetables to fight each other, and see which one is stronger.
 Each vegetable will be represented by a stick icon on the "battle arena", and their corresponding stats will be shown on the sides.
 The fight ends when one of the vegetables health drops to 0 or below.
 After each succesfull fight, the score is added to backend and shown on the highscore tab.

+Toggle background music **on** in the upperleft corner.
+Show highscores can be seen in the upper right corner.

 # Stats
 Stats are calculated based on nutritional value: